 Did you miss part 2 of Sandy’s Neonatal Gastric Tube blog series?
-Read it here (hyperlink to her July blog once it’s published)
+Read it here!

 - Hurrell, E., Kucerova, E., Loughlin, M., Caubilla-Barron, J., Hilton, A., Armstrong, R., … & Forsythe, S. (2009).
 Neonatal enteral feeding tubes as loci for colonisation by members of the Enterobacteriaceae.
 BMC infectious diseases, 9(1), 146.

 - Mehall, J. R., Kite, C. A., Saltzman, D. A., Wallett, T., Jackson, R. J., & Smith, S. D. (2002).
 Prospective study of the incidence and complications of bacterial contamination of enteral feeding in neonates.
 Journal of pediatric surgery, 37(8), 1177-1182.